Kondo $s$-$d$ exchange in the CuO$_2$ plane as the long sought interaction determining $T_c$ in cuprates: Introduction. What determines ?

 \section{Introduction.
 What determines $T_{c,\,\mathrm{max}}$?}

-Condensed matter is without a doubt one of the most sophisticated fields of physics, if not in science overall.
-One of its most important and still open problem is the mechanism of high-$T_c$ superconductivity (HTS) discovered by Bednorz and M\"{u}ller~\cite{Bednorz:86} more than 30 years ago.
-On the problem of models and mechanisms of the HTS phenomenon several conferences were held \cite{conferences} and a review of the suggested ideas can be easily formulated: almost all processes in condensed matter physics have been considered as a possible mechanism of HTS.
-In the heroic initial period of HTS physics, up to 1/8 of the submitted manuscripts to Physical Review Letters were devoted to the HTS problem~\cite{Emery:87,Monthoux:91}.
-Step by step for a period of 36 years, 100-200~thousand experimental papers studying HTS were published.
-A natural problems arises: which of these experiments can be considered crucial for our understanding of the mechanism of HTS?
-What does the critical temperature $T_c$ depend on and with what does it correlate?
+Condensed matter is undoubtedly one of the most sophisticated fields of physics, if not science.
+One of its most important and still open problems is the mechanism of high-$T_c$ superconductivity (HTS) discovered more than 30 years ago \cite{Bednorz:86}.
+On the problem of models and mechanisms of the HTS phenomenon several conferences were held \cite{conferences} and a review of the suggested ideas can be easily formulated: \textit{almost all processes in condensed matter physics have been considered as a possible mechanism of HTS.} Whence, a natural problem arises: \textit{which of these experiments can be considered crucial for our understanding of the mechanism of HTS?
+What does the critical temperature, say $T_c$, depend on and with what does it correlate?}